nycmeshnet/nycmeshnet.github.io/download/index.md

 * Click "advanced" and "proceed to 192.168.1.20"
 * Enter ubnt, ubnt, USA, [x] agree to terms, login
 * On the tabbed panel select "System"
-* Click "Upload Firmware" <choose file>
+* Click "Upload Firmware: Choose File"
-* Select the M5-XW factory image you downloaded- you will get a "third-party" warning.
+* Select the M5-XW factory image you downloaded
-* Click "Update"
+* Click "Upload"
+* You will get a "third-party" warning.
+Ignore this and click "Update"

 Wait five minutes or more and connect to the router via Wi-Fi.
 It now has a SSID name like "nycmesh 1a2b" and a random IP of the form 10.x.x.x